apiflask/apiflask/docs/openapi.md

 ```

 You can pass the OpenAPI schema field name as the key in this metadata dict.
 Currently,
-the following field are supported:
+the following fields are supported:

 - `format`
 - `title`